damoncrockett/ivpy/README.md

 `sys.path.append("/Users/damoncrockett/ivpy/src/")` (You'll need to change this to reflect the path on your machine)

 `from ivpy import attach,show,compose,montage,histogram,scatter` (or whichever functions you want)

+You will also need to move the 'fonts' folder into the parent directory of your working directory.

+### Pulling new changes to ivpy

 I should also point out a potential danger with keeping notebooks inside ivpy/src.
 If they happen to have the same filename as one of the tutorial notebooks---if, for example, you started adding your own code cells to a tutorial notebook instead of opening a new notebook---then running `$ git pull` in the ivpy directory will re-write those files with the original tutorial notebooks.
 I want users to be able to easily pull any new changes to the software (and there are lots of those changes being made right now), but I don't want anyone to lose any work!
 So make sure you give your notebooks new names, and try to avoid doing any serious work inside the tutorial notebooks.